kuzlik340/RUSTGUARDIAN/README.md

 # TODO - section for team
 - [ ] KeyLogger - will be logging all keyboard events and will allow something to run from keyboard only if it is safe.
 (Assigned to Kuzin)
+- [ ] Speed checker - BadUSB will input all comands very fast, we have to check the speed of symbols written into terminal (Assigned to Kuzin)
 - [ ] Create white-list functions (Asigned to Zimnitski)
 - [ ] Run through files on mountable volume and create hashes of files (Assigned to Kuzin)
 - [ ] Connect VirusTotal API and check hash of files (Assigned to Kuzin)